Stuycs-K/final-project-8-fangl-lia/WORKLOG.md

 ### 05-31
 Finished the new position offsets for the rest of the 12 corner walls.
 Added restitution constants and merged collide() method with main.

+### 06-04
+Added rack to collect the balls in.
+Made potted balls slide into this rack instead of remaining in pot.

 ## Andrew Li

 ### 05-22